Catherine Czerkawska is a Scotland based novelist and

 Cabinet was shortlisted for the Dundee Book Prize in 2005, and

 subsequently published by Polygon.
 It is now available as an eBook

 and in paperback by Wordarts.

-Wormwood -- her play about the Chernobyl disaster -- was produced at Edinburgh's Traverse Theatre to critical acclaim in 1997 and was subsequently published by Nick Hern Books.
+Wormwood -- her play about the Chernobyl disaster -- was produced at Edinburgh's Traverse Theatre in 1997 and was subsequently published by Nick Hern Books.
 Quartz was produced at the Traverse Theatre a couple of years later.
 She wrote three plays for A Play, A Pie and a Pint at Glasgow's Òran Mór: The Price of a Fish Supper, Burns on the Solway, and The Secret Commonwealth.
-Fish Supper went on to have successful productions at the Edinburgh Festival Fringe and on BBC Radio 4, and has also been published in the Scottish Shorts anthology by Nick Hern Books.
+Fish Supper went on to have productions at the Edinburgh Festival Fringe and on BBC Radio 4, and has also been published in the Scottish Shorts anthology by Nick Hern Books.